 Photo Credit: Christine Trant

-The MICHELIN Guide makes you travel to Malta to discover the treasures of this island, their chefs, their products and their producers.
-Following the launch of the MICHELIN Guide Malta 2021, we take a closer look at De Mondion, one-starred restaurant located in the luxurious Xara Palace Hotel.
+The MICHELIN Guide takes you on a trip to Hungary to discover the treasures of this country, its chefs, its products and its producers.
+Following the launch of the MICHELIN Guide Budapest in september 2021, we take a closer look at Salt, run by Chef-owner Szilárd Tóth.